 Objectives of the course in terms of knowledge and abilities are:

-- Knowledge and understanding: i) binary logic ii) internal organization of microprocessor based systems; iii) internal organization of microprocessor based systems; iv) analysis and design of embedded systems.
+- Knowledge and understanding: i) elements of binary logic ii) internal organization of microprocessor based systems; iii) internal organization of microprocessor based systems; iv) analysis and design of embedded systems.

-- Applying knowledge and understanding: i) analysis and design of logic circuits: combinational and sequential; ii) design and programming of microprocessor based systems; iii) design and implementation of embedded systems.
+- Applying knowledge and understanding: i) analysis of simple logic circuits: combinational and sequential; ii) design and programming of microprocessor based systems; iii) design and implementation of embedded systems.